sufrin/ThreadCSO/net/README.md

 purpose is to copy data from and to the application itself:

     trait   NetProxy[-OUT,+IN]
-            // encode data from `in` and write the encoded form to the net def CopyToNet  (in: ??[OUT]): PROC = ...
+            // toStream data from `in` and write the encoded form to the net def CopyToNet  (in: ??[OUT]): PROC = ...
-            // read encoded data from the network, then decode and write it to `out` def CopyFromNet(out: !![IN]): PROC = ...
+            // read encoded data from the network, then fromStream and write it to `out` def CopyFromNet(out: !![IN]): PROC = ...

 It is the application's responsibility to start the proxies before it gets down